 Big Margin Bottleneck Buster

 You often hear the notion of synergy bandied about simply because it looks and sounds cool.
 In the MOE Farms model, you will find its use a prerequisite, because the parts in and of themselves are powerful stand-alone business units, however, together the sum is truly synergistic in effect and in fact.
-The packing plant is the choke point and bottleneck in the supply/demand equation in this industries supply chain.
+The packing plant is the choke point and bottleneck in the supply/demand equation in the premium beef and pork supply chain.
 Control of this is the single most leverageable component in terms of margin, quality and cost controls, deliverables reliability and rapidity of market share and capacity growth.
 The waste to biofuel power plant, from an operational perspective is just as powerful in its effect on results with the added bonus of taking an expensive liability, waste disposal, and turning it into renewable inputs i.e. feed, fuel, fertilizer and energy.

 This is a USDA approved multi specie plant design.
 The facility design exceeds U.S. Department of Agriculture standards, and the more stringent European Union Food Regulation Standards, which would authorize MOE Farms to sell its products internationally as well as domestically.